robinj/controlled-merge/README.md

+# controlled-merge-with-attribute
+Note: this is a fork of the controlled-merge node module, cretated as the original author is currently travelling and unable to accept pull requests.
+It's fully intended that this module will be deprecated once the PR has been accepted.
+Because of this, I have not changed any of the documentation.
+Any reference to controlled-merge should be replaced with controlled-merge-with-attribute.

 # controlled-merge

 controlled-merge is a utility function to merge a number of javascript objects into a singular object.
 It has an optional onConflict functionality that allows you to specify how to handle conflicts of the merge.